kkaur89/SEI-Project-Three/README.md

 Once registered and logged in the user can rate a place on the map, and also save locations to their profile page.

 Explore the full site **[here](https://icelander.netlify.app)**.
-You will need to a log in to explore all features, feel free to use the below:
+A login is required to explore all features, feel free to use the below:

 - email: karen@email
 - password: pass